 Check out Surfer’s Walk & Hall of Fame, the many expos of surf and skate gear, and view the scene from the pier itself.

-The Wave at the 2022 Vans US Open of Surfing
+The Wave at the 2023 Wallex US Open of Surfing Presented by Pacifico

 Regardless of how many sports, brands, or athletes are aligned with the US Open of Surfing, the wave is the beating heart of it all.